xLeiti/Weapon-Detection-Cs2/README.md

 # Weapon-Detection-Cs2
 A cs2 cfg framework to detect the weapon you are holding.
-This can be used to change your crosshair/binds depending on the item you hold.
+This can be used to change your crosshair/binds depending on the item you are holding.

 This is the original soundinfo detection config.
 It works without the bible config (exec_async exploit).